bcgov/AzureFilesPoC/terraform/troubleshooting/terraform-cicd-issues-from-github-summary.md

 *   **How they're managed:** Primarily through Azure Resource Manager (ARM).
 When Terraform runs `azurerm_storage_account` or `azurerm_role_assignment`, it's making ARM API calls to the `management.azure.com` endpoint.
 *   **Authentication/Authorization:**
     *   Authentication is typically against Azure Active Directory (Azure AD).
-    *   Authorization is primarily governed by Azure RBAC (Role-Based Access Control) roles assigned on the resource or its scope (e.g., `Storage Account Contributor`, `Owner`, your custom role `ag-pssg-azure-poc-role-assignment-writer`).
+    *   Authorization is primarily governed by Azure RBAC (Role-Based Access Control) roles assigned on the resource or its scope (e.g., `Storage Account Contributor`, `Owner`, your custom role `<project-name>-role-assignment-writer`).
 *   **Your Successes (Eventually):** Your pipeline is generally succeeding with control plane operations:
     *   It can plan and apply changes to the `azurerm_storage_account` resource (like modifying its network settings, even if that later caused issues for data plane access).
     *   It can now manage `azurerm_role_assignment` resources after the Service Principal was granted the necessary permissions (including `delete`) and existing assignments were imported into Terraform state.